9 Common Pottery Wheel Mistakes and How to Fix Them

 Conclusion

 Patience and practice are the keys to becoming a successful Potter.
-Sure, you may hit a beginner’s luck on your first try, but it takes patience and practice to perfect the art of Pottery.
+Sure, you may hit beginner’s luck on your first try, but it takes patience and practice to perfect the art of Pottery.
 Knowing the right texture for your Clay and applying the correct pressure takes time to master.

 Always remember that making Pottery is not a skill that you can learn overnight.
 The techniques you can use to perfect your craft will come as you push your creative boundaries.
 Let’s stay dirty.